All delivery orders are registered in the call center. Thereafter, it appears at the selected delivery outlet.

 - In the Point of Production field, specify an outlet that will carry out an order.
-For details, see Distribution of Orders.
+For details, see Assigning Orders To Outlets.

 - Enter order items.
 At the customer’s request, an order can be split among several guests.

 - Pay the order.
+Delivery customers may participate in the Plazius Loyalty Program.
 A customer may be provided a discount or surcharge.

 - When all order details are specified, you can forward it to a preparation outlet by clicking Save at point of production.
 If a customer changes their mind, click Exit.